Boavizta/boaviztapi/README.md

 ### Launch development API server

-Development server uses [uvicorn](https://www.uvicorn.org/) and [fastapi](https://fastapi.tiangolo.com/) and you can launch either with a python script or `uvicorn` CLI.
+Development server uses [uvicorn](https://www.uvicorn.org/) and [fastapi](https://fastapi.tiangolo.com/), you can launch either with a python script or with the `uvicorn` CLI.

 ```bash
 python3 main.py